 ---|---|---|---|

-Here you can see how squats progress each day, week, and block.
-The first block we see that one day has 9 reps at lighter load, then 7 reps with a slightly heavier load, then a heavier day where you’ll do 5’s.
+You can see how squats progress each day, week, and block.
+In the first block we see that one day has 9 reps at a lighter load, then 7 reps with a slightly heavier load, then a heavier day where youโll do 5โs.

 When assessing this program, you should be looking at the general trend in numbers.
 Each block decreases by one rep but increases in intensity.

-- Accumulation phase: here you will be doing higher volume.
-This program is doing sets of 9, 7, and 5 with lower intensities to build practice and muscle fatigue.
+- Accumulation phase: As you begin you will be doing higher volume.
+This program uses sets of 9, 7, and 5 with lower intensities to build practice and muscle fatigue.

-- Intermediate phase: here there will be a slight taper in volume as the intensity begins to increase.
+- Intermediate phase: Then, there will be a slight taper in volume as the intensity increases.
 You will be doing sets of 8, 6, and 4 with slightly higher intensities and lower volume.

-- Intensity phase: As you begin your final phase volume will taper to promote greater recovery as your body is adapting to heavier loads.
+- Intensity phase: As you begin your final phase, volume will taper to promote greater recovery as your body adapts to heavier loads.
 Volume is decreased to sets of 7, 5, and 3 at higher intensities.

 Contrary to the other programs, here we saw volume and rep changes that can be made within the block to create weekly and daily undulations.